-Using Azure AD Application Proxy to publish on-premises apps for remote users
+Using Microsoft Entra application proxy to publish on-premises apps for remote users

-Azure Active Directory (Azure AD) offers many capabilities for protecting users, apps, and data in the cloud and on-premises.
-In particular, the Azure AD Application Proxy feature can be implemented by IT professionals who want to publish on-premises web applications externally.
+Microsoft Entra ID offers many capabilities for protecting users, apps, and data in the cloud and on-premises.
+In particular, the Microsoft Entra application proxy feature can be implemented by IT professionals who want to publish on-premises web applications externally.
 Remote users who need access to internal apps can then access them in a secure manner.

 The ability to securely access internal apps from outside your network becomes even more critical in the modern workplace.
 With scenarios such as BYOD (Bring Your Own Device) and mobile devices, IT professionals are challenged to meet two goals: